luweiguo511/BankSwitch/README.md

 13. You could see gatt_configuration.btconf, soc_spi_acc.slcp and readme showed up.

 #### Recap of this step: ####
-In fact the SOC Empty project will install some software compnents.
+In fact, the SOC Empty project will install some software components.
 You could check the "Installed Components" under "Software Components", you will see component like below were installed:
 - Adanced Configurator -> Bluetooth GATT Configurator
 - Bluethooth -> OTA -> AppLoader,
 - Platform -> services->Sleep Timer